NO Wait Lists! Spring & Summer Litters are Coming Soon

 *Please refer to DogFoodAdvisor.com for information on different dogs food options.

-Your puppy with have their 1st set of vaccines when you take him/her home.
-3 additional boosters are required to complete the puppy vaccine series and these must be scheduled 3-4 weeks apart.
-Please schedule your puppies 2nd vet appointment for 3-4 weeks after pickup.
-The 2 vaccines we provide are the Bordetella & 5-Way/DAPP.
+Your puppy with have Neopar and their 1st set of puppy vaccines (DAPP & Bordetella) when you take him/her home.
+2-3 additional boosters are required to complete the puppy vaccine series, and these must be scheduled 3 weeks apart.
+Please schedule your puppy's vet appointment for 3 weeks after pickup.
 Puppies who remain in our care past 8 weeks are always kept UTD on their vaccines until sold.
+All records are provided.

 Doodles require routine lifelong coat maintenance!
 Between 8 weeks and 4 months old, plan to bathe your puppy as needed but no more than once every 2 weeks if possible.
 A slicker brush is provided in your puppy's Take Home Bag.
 We recommend also investing in a quality metal comb and velocity blowdryer.
 Thoroughly brush/comb your puppies coat DAILY but especially before and after they get wet to prevent matting, If your puppies coat is a little tangled, getting it wet will lock in those knots and crate water mats that cannot be brushed out or are very painful to brush out.
 Blow dry after each bath for a fluffier coat.